opencoweb/coweb/docs/js/config.rst

 #.
 The application HTML page loads.
 #.
 The page includes a script tag that loads an AMD loader.
 #.
-The application uses the AMD loader to load the `coweb/main` module and any other dependencies it may have (e.g., its own modules, third-party libraries).
+The application uses the AMD loader to load the `coweb/main` module and any other dependencies it may have (e.g., cowebx widgets, its own modules, third-party libraries).
 #.
 The application initializes one or more :class:`CollabInterface` instances (e.g., one per cooperative widget) and subscribes for various notifications (e.g., session ready, coweb sync events).
 #.
 After the DOM load event, the application initializes the :class:`SessionInterface` singleton and uses it to prepare the session.
 #.
 When the :class:`SessionInterface` finishes preparing, joining, and updating, all :class:`CollabInterface.subscribeReady` callbacks fire.